Skip to content

 Authority in Google’s system comes from other reputable websites linking to yours, comprehensive content that covers topics in depth, and a site structure that demonstrates expertise in your field.

-Template sites with thin content pages don’t build authority.
-They exist.
-That’s about all they do.
-Your agency isn’t pitching your content to dental publications, creating resources that other sites want to reference, or building the kind of content depth that signals expertise to Google.
+Building authority requires pitching content to dental publications, creating resources that other sites want to reference, and building the kind of content depth that signals expertise to Google.
+That’s hard, slow, and expensive — and it’s typically beyond what a standard marketing package includes.

 4. No Topical Authority